Maria Blair

 I became a massage therapist to work with musicians and dancers who experienced pain due to injury or overuse.
 People are passionate about many things - gardening, golfing, hiking, sewing, hunting, running, taking our dog for a walk, playing with our grandchildren, and on and on.
 When we are passionate about something, it is demoralizing to have pain stop us from participating in what gives us focus.
 We begin to live a little smaller, and we can begin to believe that this is the new normal.
 It is a passion of mine to help people achieve the ease of movement that allows them to live their lives fully.

-I have worked with a wide range of clients, from athletes to people dealing with trauma and loss, to people people recovering from motor vehicle accidents, to people balancing everyday work and life.
+I have worked with a wide range of clients, from athletes to people dealing with trauma and loss, to people people recovering from motor vehicle accidents and surgery, to people balancing everyday work and life.

 I attended the Rocky Mountain Institute of Healing Arts in Durango, CO, graduated and was licensed in 2007.
 It was a small school run by Rebecca Mauldin, a LMT who was passionate about precise and informed body work in the form of NMT, but equally considered the mind and spirit in health and healing.
 Now when I study current pain science, I find those pieces again.
 Pain is now considered BioPsychoSocial.
 This mean that pain is a combination of the nerve signals in our bodies, how our brain labels them based on perceived danger, and how our society and its influences color that.
 Complicated and personal.
 One person’s experience of pain is not the same as another.
 Yes – it IS all in your head, but in a very powerful way, because it means we can heal by many avenues.